LiamStanDev/cpplibs/README.md

 ## Config System

-I use ymal to config our system.
+I use yaml to config our system by leveraging [yaml-cpp](https://github.com/jbeder/yaml-cpp).

 ## Thread